geekodour/o/content/docs/tools/primary_toolchest.md

 -   Mostly use github and bitbucket for hosting code repositories
 -   Netlify or Vercel for semi-static sites
 -   Have not got around selfhosting stuff yet, except locally on my pi/laptop when it makes sense.
+-   I mostly use github actions for personal projects, I found that the local runner `act` is only useful for basic things like debugging why some environment variable etc is not getting set, playing around with "contexts" etc. Neat tool when learning.

 </div>